sethgoldin/install-davinci-resolve-centos/README.md

 	$ sudo dnf update --refresh
 	$ sudo reboot
 	```
-1. Take note of the IP address on the LAN, because you might need to SSH into the machine later.
 1. Install the [kernel source](https://wiki.centos.org/HowTos/I_need_the_Kernel_Source):

 	```$ sudo dnf install "kernel-devel-uname-r == $(uname -r)"```